 DIY Halloween Costumes for Babies

 If you have a creative streak, definitely consider sewing or putting together your own baby costume.
-Make your own Halloween costume for baby and you can customize the look, fabrics, style and most importantly, the cost.
+Make your own Halloween DIY costume for baby and you can customize the look, fabrics, style and most importantly, the cost.
+With a few on-hand craft supplies and a baby onesie, it’s pretty simple to make a quick outfit for Halloween night.

 If you need more tips on sewing your own Halloween costumes, I have 100+ tips and ideas for making budget Halloween costumes.